rebeccabernie/phone-application/README.md

 A basic user / phone management system, built with Java 11 and the Spring Framework.

 ### Running the Application

+Prerequisites:
+* Docker is installed on the machine you want to run the application on.

+1. Save the contents of the *src\main\docker* directory to your machine.
+2. Run `docker-compose up`
-From the project root run:

-`mvn clean install -DskipTests && cp target/*.jar src/main/docker/ && cd src/main/docker/ && docker-compose up --force-recreate`
+You can also clone this repository and from the phone-application project root *(i.e. phone-application/phone-application, where the first is the repo and the second is the project)*, run `mvn clean install -DskipTests && cp target/*.jar src/main/docker/ && cd src/main/docker/ && docker-compose up`.

 This will clean and build the project into a jar, copy the jar to the src/main/docker directory, and start the database and application.